Poem About Grief and Death

 And never once erased the blame.

-Identity Poem - Held by The Hollow
+A poem about Grief and Death - Held by The Hollow

 Image Generated by ChatGPT - Held by the Hollow